-I've been to New Zealand three times now, and yet I'm still constantly learning new things about it.
+I've been to New Zealand multiple times now, and yet I'm still constantly learning new things about it.
 Even though the country may not be as “exotic” as other destinations around the world, it still has characteristics and quirks that many people may not be aware of.

 So, allow me to shed some light on some things you may not know about New Zealand.

 1. There are no snakes

 Much like Hawaii, New Zealand is an island grouping devoid of snakes.
 It also has no deadly spiders, killer jellyfish, or other creepy crawlies that are likely to kill you.
 Australia is home to all of those.
 (New Zealand does have a couple venomous spiders – only one of which is native – but very rare to see or be bitten by one.)

 2. New Zealand has only one native mammal

 Before settlers began arriving, the country had only one mammal — a bat the size of your thumb.
 Most of the country's native fauna come in the form of birds, and many of the native bird species in New Zealand are flightless (like the kiwi, takahe, weka, and kakapo) because there were, historically, no large land predators to endanger them.